-Net cash provided by operating activities for the first quarter 2003 was \$14.4 million compared with net cash used in operating activities of \$91.8 million in the prior year period.
-The increase in net cash provided between the periods is primarily due to a \$12.1 million increase in working capital during the first quarter 2003 compared with a \$107.3 million increase in 2002.
-The increase in working capital in the first quarter 2002 is largely due to the replacement of working capital that was not contributed by Sunoco, Inc. to the Partnership upon formation.
+Net cash provided by operating activities for the first six months of 2003 was \$39.3 million compared with net cash used in operating activities of \$66.6 million in the prior year period.
+The increase in net cash provided between the periods is primarily due to a \$6.4 million increase in working capital for the first half of 2003 compared with a \$98.6 million increase for the first half of 2002.
+The increase in working capital in the corresponding prior year period is largely due to the replacement of working capital that was not contributed by Sunoco, Inc. to the Partnership upon formation.
 The net proceeds of the IPO were used to replenish the working capital shortfall.
 The working capital not contributed consisted primarily of \$81.0 million of affiliated company accounts receivable and \$13.5 million of crude oil inventory.
-In addition to the working capital change between periods, there was also an increase in net income of \$5.3 million and depreciation and amortization of \$0.3 million, partially offset by a decline in deferred income tax expense of \$0.7 million.

-Net cash used in investing activities was \$6.7 million for the first quarter 2003 compared with net cash provided by investing activities of \$16.6 million in the prior year period.
-The change between periods is due to the collection of a \$20.0 million note receivable from the Claymont Investment Company, a wholly-owned subsidiary of Sunoco, Inc., in the first quarter 2002, partially offset by a \$3.3 million increase in capital expenditures between periods to \$6.7 million for the first quarter 2003.
+Net cash used in investing activities was \$15.0 million for the first six months of 2003 compared with net cash provided by investing activities of \$4.8 million in the prior year period.
+The change between periods is due to the collection of a \$20.0 million note receivable from the Claymont Investment Company, a wholly-owned subsidiary of Sunoco, Inc., in the first quarter of 2002, and a \$0.2 million decrease in capital expenditures between periods.
 See further discussion of capital expenditures under "Capital Requirements".

-Net cash used in financing activities for the first quarter 2003 was \$1.4 million compared with net cash provided by financing activities of \$117.8 million for the first quarter 2002.
-The \$1.4 million of net cash used in the first quarter 2003 was due to \$11.3 million of distributions paid to unitholders and the general partner and \$0.1 million of repayments of long-term debt, partially offset by \$10.0 million collection of advances to affiliate.
-The \$117.8 million of net cash provided for the first quarter 2002 include the Partnership's net proceeds of \$98.3 million from the IPO, \$40.2 million of capital contributions from Sunoco, Inc., and \$29.3 million of collections of advances to affiliate, partially offset by a \$50.0 million repayment of long-term debt.
+Net cash used in financing activities for the first six months of 2003 was \$19.8 million compared with net cash provided by financing activities of \$68.7 million in the prior year period.
+The \$19.8 million of net cash used for the first half of 2003 was due to \$22.7 million of distributions paid to unitholders and the general partner, partially offset by \$2.3 million of collections of advances to affiliate.
+The \$68.7 million of net cash provided for the first half of 2002 includes the Partnership's net proceeds of \$98.3 million from the IPO and \$40.2 million of capital contributions from Sunoco, Inc., partially offset by a \$13.7 million repayment of advances to affiliate and \$6.0 million of distributions paid to unitholders and the general partner.
 In addition, net proceeds of \$245.6 million from the issuance of the Senior Notes in conjunction with the IPO were distributed to Sunoco, Inc. For more information on the IPO and related transactions, see Note 2 to the condensed financial statements.